N1jl0091/video-llava-7b-hf_replicate_n1jl0091/README.md

 Video-llava-7b-hf_replicate

-Process to upload model to replicate with model load time:
+Process to upload model to replicate with quick model load time:
 - Donwload weights from hugging face locally
 - Add to directory containing other needed files
 - Build docker image